| Home | Survivors | Index |

 I was glad when the term for people with a bad childhood changed from 'victim' to 'survivor'.
 Of course in the beginning you actually are a victim but the sooner you start to think of yourself as a survivor the sooner you will start to heal.

 Scrapbooking can be one way to deal with past problems but sometimes it takes more.
 There are many places on the internet that can help no matter what type of issues you are dealing with.
-If you are looking for a book that deals with your situation there is a very good web site that has reviews along with links to where you can buy the book.
-It is called the Survivor's Book store .
+There are support groups and book reviews and excerpts.
+Your local library is also a good resource.

-One book that I would highly recommend to survivors of childhood sexual abuse is Silent Scream by Martha Janssen.
-I have found several of the poems on line in various places.
+Another book that I would highly recommend to survivors of childhood sexual abuse is Silent Scream by Martha Janssen.
+I have found several of the poems online.
 Try searching on her name and the book name.
 The poems of hers that I like best are "Fear", "Change", and "Powerful Words".

-I found a great quote on a survivor site - (though the site is no longer there):
+I found a great quote on an old survivor site:

 "This family is a test.
 It is only a test.
 Had it been an actual family, you would have received love, care and compassion."